552020/futura_alpha_nextjs/README.md

 2. Newlyweds are then offered the option to **store their memories forever**.
 3. From there, they can expand to preserving other significant data they wish to pass on to future generations—such as autobiographies, personal documents, and cherished memories.

-We’ve recently partnered with a professional photographer and are eager to gather feedback from clients and measure conversion rates over the coming months.
+We’ve recently partnered with a professional photographer [Salih, our Partner](https://www.instagram.com/salih_kurbet_films/) and are eager to gather feedback from clients and measure conversion rates over the coming months.

 ---